MelEFreitas/BCGx-Challenge2024/README.md

 # GAIA
 <img align="left" src="frontend/assets/logo.png" alt="BedTime logo" width="200" height="133">
-GAIA, derived from *Gestão Ambiental com Inteligência Artificial*, is a cutting-edge Generative AI tool specializing in the climate and environmental landscape of Brazil. ts mission is to empower citizens with accessible knowledge of the latest laws and regulations regarding Brazil's climate and environment, regardless of their level of expertise.
+GAIA, derived from Gestão Ambiental com Inteligência Artificial, is a cutting-edge Generative AI tool specializing in the climate and environmental landscape of Brazil. ts mission is to empower citizens with accessible knowledge of the latest laws and regulations regarding Brazil's climate and environment, regardless of their level of expertise.
 Leveraging over 1,500 pages of official documents, GAIA is designed to assist users in several key areas:

 - **Understanding Climate and Environmental Topics:** GAIA provides insights into various climate-related subjects, curiosities, and facts to enhance users’ awareness and knowledge.
 -  **Guidance for Public Managers:** Local government officials can utilize GAIA to learn how to adapt their towns and cities to comply with current regulations and strategic plans, ensuring sustainable development within their communities.
 - **In-Depth Research Support:** Environmental specialists and researchers can receive detailed explanations and analyses of environmental plans, helping them navigate complex information and enhance their studies.

 Whether you are a curious citizen, a public manager striving for compliance, or a researcher seeking comprehensive insights, GAIA is here to support your journey toward a better understanding of Brazil's environmental landscape.
+GAIA was developed by Group 1 at BCG X Challenge 2024:

+- Marcelo S. Freires
+- Matheus Baptistella
+- Melissa Freitas
+- Vitor Belini Contato Rodrigues

 ## How it works?
 GAIA is much more than just a Generative AI; it is a comprehensive system designed to meet users' needs effectively.
 Here’s a brief overview of its functionality: